Enzoic for Active Directory

 - Give the “Domain Controllers” security group read access to the share, and limit write access to authorized personnel only.

-- Copy EnzoicForAD.msi into the distribution point
+- Copy EnzoicForAD.msi (and optionally the MST and YML file from step 1 above) into the distribution point

 - Give the “Domain Controllers” security group read access to the EnzoicForAD.msi

 file in the distribution point.

 Create a Group Policy Object: